hugelgupf/vmtest/README.md

     * an API for running shell scripts in the guest
     * an API for running Go unit tests in the guest and collecting their test coverage as well as results.
-    * A way to collect kernel test coverage from the guest,
-    * A way to collect [`GOCOVERDIR`-based](https://go.dev/doc/build-cover) Go integration test coverage from the guest.

 Out of these, the `vmtest` API is still the most raw and being iterated on.